menacit/virt_base_course/10-hw_virt_options.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% Fandrey (CC BY 2.0)" -->
 ## Bhyve
 - HW-level virtualisation for FreeBSD
-- Ported to Mac OS
+- Ported to macOS and Illumos
 - Designed to explicitly not support legacy operating systems

 ![bg right:30%](images/10-beastie.jpg)